d-j-hirst/election-forecast-website-au/backend/README.md

 ### For production:

 * The exact procedure for initiating the server will depend on the hosting platform, but in all cases we'll need to collect static files.
 Make sure to do this after the frontend server has been built and its files sorted using `prepare_files.sh` (see the frontend readme).
-To collect the static files just run `python3 manage.py collectstatic`.
+To collect the static files just run `python3 manage.py collectstatic` and type `yes` when prompted.